hpyhacking/peatio/doc/setup-ubuntu.md

-Setup on Ubuntu 14.04 LTS
+Setup on Ubuntu 14.04 LTS for local development
 -------------------------------------

 ### Overview